 Suddenly the picture starts to get a lot clearer.
 We have a very good idea of where price may bounce – at a return to an area where there are institutional buyers or sellers.
 Compare that to the very late entries provided by the MA crossovers.
 The MA crossover is espoused by the same camp who believe “the trend is your friend” and you shouldn’t trade reversals because it’s equivalent to “catching a falling knife”.
 These blanket phrases are meaningless without applying them to the context of the current market action.

 The problems that plague moving averages can be applied to indicators in general.
 However complex or craftily coded they may be, no indicator can predict the future of the market – they all follow price!

 Of course, supply and demand zones are not infallible.
 There are reasons why some fail and some work better than others.
-To really do well at supply and demand trading, you must understand bias, market structure and the advanced techniques that I teach right here on Udemy.
+To really do well at supply and demand trading, you must understand bias, market structure and the advanced techniques that I teach right here.

 So what to do now with that pile of technical analysis indicator books that are gathering dust on the shelf?
 I’ll let you decide 😉 but you’ll be amazed how easier trading becomes once you clear those indicators off your charts!